The DeanBeat: Sony beats Microsoft with games as the console wars renew

 Sony and its partners have some giant titles coming like Ratchet and Clank: Rift Apart, God of War, Horizon Forbidden West, Deathloop, Gran Turismo 7, and Ghostwire: Tokyo.
 Some of these games have followings that go back many console generations.
 That creates a whirlpool effect that keeps fans inside Sony’s ecosystem.

 GamesBeat’s Jeff Grubb argued that Microsoft’s Xbox Game Pass, its $10 to $15 a month subscription service, is a killer app for the new console.
 You can get access to hundreds of games for the subscription price and play them on whatever platform you prefer across PC, mobile, and console.
 Your old games and game history will always be there.
-As much as I enjoy bantering with Jeff, he’s right about this too.
+As much as I enjoy bantering with Jeff, he’s right about this, too.
 Game Pass is going to be transformative for Microsoft’s sales pitch for its new console.

 And Microsoft has tried to change the playbook for console launches in one respect.
 The company offered a discounted $300 version called the Series S, without a disk drive and a slower processor.
 Its purpose is to test whether some price-sensitive gamers will jump in early to buy a new console.